 Constant optimization is a default setting for most companies, with ongoing and painstaking reviews of how they do things driving improvements that make their products and services the best they can be.
 Basing these refinements on accurate insight is key, and a significant contributing aspect comes from the user, their experience, and feedback.

-That is why we see our new ranking in G2’s new Summer 2020 Report as an exciting opportunity to not just measure Adverity’s current position, but to also keep aiming higher.
+That is why we see our new ranking in G2’s new Summer 2020 Report as an exciting opportunity to not just measure Adverity’s current position but also keep aiming higher.

 Rising up the ranks